dallaspersson/dallaspersson.github.io/_posts/2015-03-1-slide-down-modal.md

 Yesterday I saw this nice looking modal on [Soundcloud](https://soundcloud.com/) while changing my profile picture.
 It used a cubic bezier transition that gave it a cool bounce.
-I currently want to improve a modal used at work.
 So inspired of this, I tried to imitate the modal I saw on Soundcloud.

 I thought that the easiest way was to do it using codepen.
 Since then, I can show this at work before implementing.
 This would probably be possible using only css,